sabesenp/right2learn/README.md

 # right2learn

+I built this project for the SolutionHacks Hackathon
 A program to imrpove education access around the world

 This project uses HTML, CSS and Javascript aswell as some Rest API's